 Publications in the field of art

-At about the time I moved in February 2011 I received the assignment to translate “Fetisch Auto.”
+In February 2011 I received the assignment to translate “Fetisch Auto.”
 This kept me busy into the spring.
 Containing 8 essays, it was my biggest assignment for publication up to that point in time.
 However, its position was soon usurped!
 The collection catalogue of Museum Tinguely, which came out in January 2013, is even more extensive.

 I completed my MA in Art History in 2015.
+(Dissertation abstract here.)

 I’m delighted to be able to translate books on art, culture and photography, and I look forward to many more.